 \section{Optimal Diffusion Coefficients and F\"ollmer Processes}

-The baseline diffusion of Theorem~\ref{thm:1:b} uses $g_t = \sigma_t$ as the diffusion coefficient, but this choice is not intrinsic to the marginal constraints: any continuous $g_t > 0$ can replace it, provided the drift is adjusted accordingly.
-In this section we formalize this flexibility, identify the KL-optimal diffusion coefficient, and show that the resulting process is a F\"ollmer process with respect to a reference diffusion determined by the interpolation schedules alone.
+We now formalize the freedom in choosing $g_t$ already foreshadowed in \S\ref{sec:setup-main-results}, identify the KL-optimal diffusion coefficient, and show that the resulting process is a F\"ollmer process with respect to a reference diffusion determined by the interpolation schedules alone.